ezhangle/krypton/README.md

   - if not verifying, don't bother hashing servers cert
   - if a packet is too big for recieve buffer, peek its size for buf realloc
-  - strip handshake header in handle_handshake(), would reduce code size

 Probably the bigger performance improvements would be to add session ticketing to avoid costly handshakes wherever possible.